ErikVerheul/OneBacklog/README.md

 <p>Larger organizations have multiple PO's and several requirement Areas PO's (APOs).
 The APOs and the PO together form a team, the Product Owner Team.
 This team makes product-wide prioritization decisions, but the PO always has the final decision.
 Also, scope and schedule decisions stay with the PO, he decides when to release what.
 See https://less.works/less/less-huge/area-product-owner</p>

+<b>Design basics:</b><br />
+<p>The application runs in a browser that connects to a CouchDb nosql instance with one user database and one or more document databases.
+Each document database holds one or more products, a default sprint calendar and a members document for each team.
+A team can have its own team sprint calendar.</p>

+A product consists of:
+- <b>epics</b> which consists of
+- <b>features</b> which consists of
+- <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
+- <b>tasks</b>

+<p>All items sit in a tree structure.
+Epics, features and pbi's cannot exist without their parent.
+It is impossible to create orphans.
+No need to fix these relationships as a afterthought.</p>

 <b>Security:</b><br />
 The database and the web server have secure https access.